 Here are five ways to do so:

 - Own only stocks that you'd be willing to hold for the next three to five years, at least.
 (Given the increasing global demand for energy and its effects throughout the economy, W&T Offshore

 - Maintain a wish list of great companies you'd like to buy at better prices.
-(Candidates on my list include Morningstar
+(Candidates on my list include Apple

 - Only invest money you don't need for the immediate future.